tariqdaouda/Mariana/README.rst

   #Mariana networks can have several inputs/outputs. "target" is simply the target
   mlp.train("out", inp = [ self.xor_ins[ ii ] ], target = [ self.xor_outs[ ii ] ] )

 You can also call mlp.test, mlp.propagate, mlp.classify.
-For more examples please have look at the tests.
+For more examples please have a look at the tests.